 It is common in the Old Testament for a prophet to speak out against a king’s behaviour.

-But this is the New Testament, which makes this situation rare and John lost his life because of it.
+But John the Baptist is in the New Testament period, which makes this situation rare and John lost his life because of it.

 So presumably, John was acting in the sphere of an Old Testament prophet, where he was following what God had told him to say.